Academic Advising Mission Statement at ACC:

 - CONTINUING students should contact their Assigned Faculty Advisor to plan future semesters and talk about course options.
 Assigned Faculty Advisors are assigned once a student has registered for classes.
 Faculty Advisors are assigned according to a student’s declared program of study.
 Students should receive an email from their assigned Advisor with contact information, office hours, and information about setting up an appointment in mid-September (once all students have registered and have been assigned Faculty Advisors).
 For more information, please see the links below:

-- Download our Spring 2019 Faculty Office Hours List
+- Download our Fall 2019 Full Time Faculty Office Hours List

 Center for Advising & Student Achievement